Introduction

 How Can Excessive Torque Damage Your Wheels or Lug Nuts?

-To avoid these issues, it’s crucial to follow these guidelines:
+To minimize these risks, follow these guidelines:

 How does incorrect torque affect my vehicle’s safety?